-A World Exhibition (world exposition) is an international exhibition of industrial products, handicrafts often with a focus on technology and art.
-World Exhibitions are viewed largely as a meeting place, where companies have the opportunity to network and make contacts in the country.
+A World Exhibition (world expo) is an international exhibition of industrial products, handicrafts often with a focus on social and technological development.
+World Exhibitions are meeting places, where companies have the opportunity to network and make contacts in the country.

 - 104 countries participates

 Augmented World Expo – in the digital era

 USA Today had an article about the Augmented World Expo 2014.
 In this event 200 exhibitors of virtual reality-focused tech exhibit, a doubling in size over last year that highlights the growing ubiquity of such gadgets and software.
 The purpose with the event is to showcase the best solutions that make the world more interactive – featuring Augmented Reality, Wearable Computing, and The Internet of Things.

 Many technological innovations and technological breakthroughs had their début at world exhibitions such as telephone, and water flushed toilet, telegraph, hamburger, first motion picture, etc. There are many buildings and architectural masterpiece that remains after past world exhibitions and fairs.
 For example Eiffel Tower in 1887 was the grand entrance to the World’s Fair Exposition Universelle, held two years later.